zer0kool/web3/README.md

 # Known Bugs
-Bug: Error HH1: You are not inside a Hardhat project.
+Solution for Bug Error HH1: You are not inside a Hardhat project.
 This is due to Bash on windows not booting the hardhat project creation.
-The initia setup must be on windos terminal CMD.
+The initial setup must be on windos terminal CMD.
 ```shell
 npm init -y
 npm install --save-dev hardhat